-Ross County, Ohio— United Way of Ross County, one of the area's leading non-profit organizations, has announced new appointments to its Board of Trustees.
-During the July 22, 2020 meeting, the following individuals were elected unanimously.
+Ross County, Ohio— The United Way of Ross County, one of the area's leading non-profit organizations, has announced new appointments to its Board of Trustees.